View Edwin Lorah's Obituary on TheDay.com and share memories

 |

-Ledyard - Edwin H. Lorah Jr., 84, of Ledyard, husband of Stella A. Lorah, died Thursday, Dec.
-19, 2019, at the Lawrence + Memorial Hospital in New London after a short illness.
+Ledyard - Edwin H. Lorah Jr.,84, of Ledyard died Thursday, Dec.
+19, 2019, at the Lawrence and Memorial Hospital in New London due to complications from chemotherapy.

+Born July 30, 1935, in Mahanoy, Pa., the son of Edwin H. Lorah Sr. and Mary Alberici Lorah.
+In 1953, he joined the United States Navy and proudly served his country for four years.
+Following his time in the Navy he was accepted into Indiana Institute of Technology, where he earned a Bachelor's Degree in Engineering after only three years of enrollment.
+While in attendance, Ed became a member of Sigma Phi Epsilon Fraternity and experienced many memorable moments with his engineering brotherhood.
+He was later employed at Sperry Rand/Lockheed Martin, where he worked on FBM systems for the Submarine Division of the U.S. Navy.

+Before Ed earned his diploma, he took on a greater role – the role of husband.
+In 1958, he married Stella Daddabbo Lorah.
+Ed and Stella were married for 60 years and would have celebrated their 61st wedding anniversary Dec.
+27. He took great pride in his role as a husband, even in his poor health, and shined bright in this role.

+Ed was a communicant of Our Lady of Lourdes Church in Gales Ferry, where he also served as an usher.
+He was a lifetime member of the Groton Lodge of Elks.
+He was a member of the Jaycees, and once served as the president for his local chapter.
+He was also an active member of the Ledyard Booster Club.

+In addition to his wife Stella, he is survived by two sons, Edwin Lorah and his wife Maria of East Lyme, Marc Lorah of Gloucester, Mass.; two daughters, Cynthia Lorah of Clinton, Denise Dannibale of Voluntown; a brother Raymond Lorah of Apopka, Fla.; grandchildren, Jacqueline, Eddie, Andrew, Alley, Matthew and Anthony.
+He was predeceased by a grandson James W. Lyons III; brothers, George and Ronnie Lorah; sister Dolores Luddine.

-Calling hours are from 5 to 8 p.m.
-Friday, December 27, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand St., Niantic.
+Calling hours will be from 5 to 8 p.m.
+Friday, Dec.
+27, 2019, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand St., Niantic.
 A Mass of Christian Burial will be celebrated at 11 a.m.
-Saturday, Dec.
-28, in Our Lady of Lourdes Church, Route 12 Gales Ferry.
+Saturday, in Our lady of Lourdes Church, Route 12, Gales ferry.
 Interment will be private on a later date.

-In lieu of flowers, memorial contributions may be directed to the James Lyons Scholarship Fund, c/o East Lyme High School.
-A full obituary will be published in a later edition of The Day.
+In lieu of flowers, memorial contributions may be directed to the James W. Lyons III, Scholarship Fund, C/O East Lyme High School.